nauam/Courses/docs/developer/13-user-group-source-plugin.md

 ## Use

-Create a user group source plugin and install it like other QW Control plugins.
+Create a user group source plugin and install it like other Rundeck plugins.
 When a user logs in, your plugin will be called with the user\'s username and will add any roles you have designated to the user.